 What is a peanut ball?

-During a recent study, they found three noticeable benefits in women who used a peanut ball during labor:
+Research shows three noticeable benefits in women who used a peanut ball during labor:

-- Fewer C-Sections – The cesarean rate in the group of women who used peanut balls was also 13% less than those who did not.
-This is a major benefit as many hospitals are trying to reduce c-section rates, as c-section deliveries typically take longer to recover from and have more potential for complications.
-They also cost more, so there is a big potential to save money for both patient and hospital.
+A study was conducted to examine the effect of nurse-driven intervention using a peanut ball with position changes on the length of labor and incidence of cesarean birth among women who receive epidural anesthesia.
+Women who used the peanut ball were 50% less likely to have a cesarean delivery.2 In another study, women who used a peanut ball were less than half as likely to undergo cesarean surgery.3 This is a major benefit as many hospitals are trying to reduce c-section rates, as c-section deliveries typically take longer to recover from and have more potential for complications.4 They also cost more, so there is potential to save money for patients and hospitals.

-Where can I get one and what size do I get?
+Where can I get one, and what size do I get?

 Peanut balls come in 4 different sizes.
-Not every peanut ball is right for every mama.
+Not every peanut ball is suitable for every mama.
 It’s not a “one size fits all” type of deal.
 To make sure that you have the right size, see the recommendations below:

 - 40cm — Recommended for women who are under 5’3″

-- 50cm — Recommended for women who are 5’3″ to 5’6″ (Most common size)
+- 50cm — Recommended for women who are 5’3″ to 5’6″ (The most common size)